Jeff-Russ/next-markdown-journal/README.md

 In all likelihood, You will need to create the file `.env.local`. as a duplicate of `.env.example` and then fill in the values as needed as per the instructions below.

 For more information on the required variables, check out `.env.example` and [this guide](https://nextjs.org/docs/basic-features/environment-variables)

+### Self-hosted fonts

+Fonts can be added from [Fontsource](https://fontsource.org/).
+These are self-hosted fonts which have [advantages](https://fontsource.org/docs/introduction):

+> Self-hosting brings significant performance gains as loading fonts from hosted services, such as Google Fonts, lead to an extra (render blocking) network request.
+To provide perspective, for simple websites it has been seen to double visual load times.
+>
+> Fonts remain version locked.
+Google often pushes updates to their fonts without notice, which may interfere with your live production projects.
+Manage your fonts like any other NPM dependency.
+>
+> Commit to privacy.
+Google does track the usage of their fonts and for those who are extremely privacy concerned, self-hosting is an alternative.

+This leads to a smaller font bundle and a 0.1s faster load time ([webpagetest comparison](https://www.webpagetest.org/video/compare.php?tests=220201_AiDcFH_f68a69b758454dd52d8e67493fdef7da,220201_BiDcMC_bf2d53f14483814ba61e794311dfa771)).

+The default font is [Fontsource's 'inter' font](https://fontsource.org/fonts/inter).
+You can see the dependency `"@fontsource/inter"` is added to `package.json`.

+To change the default font ([here](https://www.tailwindtoolbox.com/guides/adding-fonts-to-tailwind-css) is another good guide if you need further details):

+1. Pick a font at [Fontsource](https://fontsource.org/fonts).
+Here are some notable ones:
+   * `abril-fatface` is good for attention-grabbing headings.
+   * For: mono fonts: `fira-mono`, `source-code-pro` are decent.
+   * Regular looking for paragraphs: `inter`, `poppins` and `abel` (both sans)
+   * Interesting looking for paragraphs: `alice` (serif)
+   * Very interesting looking for paragraphs: `advent-pro`, `aldrich` (both sans)
+   * A versatile collection: The `ibm-plex-*` fonts.
+2. Install the preferred [font](https://fontsource.org/fonts) - `npm install -save @fontsource/<font-name>`

+You might need to do some sleuthing inside `node_modules/@fontsource/<font-name>/` to do the next two steps.

+3. Update the import at `pages/_app.js`- `import '@fontsource/<font-name*>'`.
+Do you sleuthing: If you want to import `node_modules/@fontsource/alice/index.css`, the `*` in `<font-name*>` would be nothing; you would just:`import '@fontsource/alice'`.
+But you may want to import different files such as  `node_modules/@fontsource/inter/variable-full.css` in which case the import statement would be `import '@fontsource/inter/variable-full.css'`
+4. Update the `fontfamily` property in the `tailwind.config.js` file.
+Read [this](https://tailwindcss.com/docs/font-family#customizing-your-theme) and [this](https://tailwindcss.com/docs/font-family#customizing-the-default-font) for help.
+Again, you'll need to do some sleuthing.
+Taking the example of the `inter` font where we did `'@fontsource/inter/variable-full.css'` we see in that file the line `font-family: 'InterVariable'` which means we add `sans: ['InterVariable', ...defaultTheme.fontFamily.sans],` to  `tailwind.config.js` because we found `'InterVariable'` is the font family and it is a sans serif font.

+Of course, if you are not using any particular font such as `@fontsource/<unused-font-name>`, you can then delete it with `npm uninstall -save @fontsource/<unused-font-name>`.

 ### Blog comments system